mauget/word-freq/README.md

 # JavaScript Pipeline — Word Frequencies

-The `word-freq.js` script illustrates using a JavaScript functional pipeline to calculate word frequencies found in a text document.
-An array prototype reduce function processes a list of functions, each taking the reducer accumulator value as its single argument.
-The first item in the pipeline is the initial argument: the name of an input text file.
-It becomes the initial accumulated value.

-## Why

-This project mainly illustrates a JavaScript pipeline approach to breaking a problem into functional steps, where each function takes a single paramter of a given type.
-The array prototype's reduce function runs an array of functions, each taking a parameter taken from the result of the previous function.
-The first element of the funntion array is the initial argument instead of a function.
+This project illustrates a JavaScript pipeline approach to breaking a problem into functional steps, where each function takes a single paramter of a given type.
+The demo here calculates the top 20 word frequencies found in a text document, after removing stopwords such as "the".

+The pipleline steps reside in an array of functions, where each function takes a parameter taken from the result of the previous function.
+The first element of the funntion array is a special case.
+It holds the initial argument instead of a function.
 The reduce function handles this speciai first case automatically.

 ## Toolchain